 It's all about supply and demand.
 And that formula is upside down for rental cars.

-But with travel back on the rise for spring break even amid the pandemic, those companies may wish they had those cars back.
+But with travel back on the rise, those companies may wish they had those cars back.
 And you might too.

-With smaller fleets and an inability to build them back up fast enough, rental car companies suddenly can’t cope with the demand to rent a car.
-The problems seem to be most severe in popular destinations throughout Florida, in Phoenix, Denver, and Hawaii.
+With smaller fleets and an inability to build them back up fast enough, rental car companies can't cope with the demand to rent a car.
+As spring turns to summer, the problems seem to be most severe in popular destinations throughout Florida, Hawaii, Alaska, and outdoorsy states like Montana and Wyoming.
+But the markings of the rental car shortage – low supply and high prices – are everywhere.

-In Florida, Autoslash CEO Jonathan Weinberg told CNN that 18 of 20 major Florida airports were completely sold out of cars on a recent weekend – and that problem continues today.
-In Hawaii, we couldn’t find a single rental car through National in Kailua-Kona on the Big Island in the months of April or May.
+In Florida, Autoslash CEO Jonathan Weinberg previously told CNN that 18 of 20 major Florida airports were completely sold out of cars over the spring – and that problem continues today.

 “We're looking at rates of $500 a day in some places,” Weinberg said.
 “Last spring we were seeing $5 a day rentals in Hawaii.
 You'd never seen that.
 Now you'd kill for a car for $300 a day.”

-As always, the prices can vary wildly by car rental company and if you’re searching through an online travel agency like Expedia or Kayak.
-But it’s clear prices in many markets are way up, like paying $166 a day for a small sedan in Denver for a weekend in April – triple or more the usual price.
+As always, the prices can vary wildly by car rental company and if you're searching through an online travel agency like Expedia or Kayak.
+But it's clear prices in many markets are way up.

 What You Can Do